 Courtesy Trudy Fotiades

-6- The famous deaf, blind author and political activist, Helen Keller, is credited with bringing the first Akita into the United States in 1937.
+Famous author and political activist Helen Keller is credited with bringing the first Akita into the United States in 1937.
 She was said to have been inspired by the legendary Hachiko, the loyal dog who became world famous for waiting nine years at a train station in hopes his dead owner would return.
 Keller found the dogs to be “gentle, companionable, and trusty.”